 IDEATION & DESIGN

-modern VR game + classic tight controls
+A modern VR game with classic controls

 Character Locomotion system